Children's wellbeing practitioner

 - strong written and verbal communication skills, tailored to a variety of audiences

-- to be able to work independently and use initiative to think quickly on the spot in often challenging situations
+- to be able to work independently and use your initiative to think quickly spot in often challenging situations

 - creativity to solve problems and tackle obstacles

-- effective time management for tight deadlines and managing competing demands
+- effective time management to meet tight deadlines and manage competing demands.

 - experience of working with children and young people